 To look more into why and how humour can get our kids reading, it’s important to look at how humour affects us.

-The Joy in Reading humour
+The Joy of humour in literature

 Funny books have the power to hook and hold younger, more reluctant or less confident readers.
 They offer that ‘feel good’ factor for all readers and make reading a joy.